chikko80/testplug/README.md

 ## Disclaimer
-This plugin is highly experimental and currently under development.
-Vertical-split support only!
+This plugin is highly experimental.

+Should support tabs but not recommended and guaranteed

 # 🪟 better-window.nvim for Neovim